 Sitton’s Gulch Trail

 This trail entire contains the Waterfalls Trail.
 If you don’t take the turnoff to Hemlock Falls, you will continue on Sitton’s Gulch Trail down the gulch of the same name.
 Everybody ought to walk 100’ down this trail to reach the bridge over Daniel Creek.
 It’s quite a view.
 If White Oak Springs is flowing well, there is a dramatic waterfall about 10 minutes hike past the Daniels Creek Bridge.
-The trail actually climbs for this first ½ mile past the bridge before it finishes descending all the way down the gulch.
+The trail actually climbs for this first ½ mile past the bridge before it finishes descending all the way down the gulch and Cloudland Canyon Park.

 West Rim Trail

-We are huge fans of loop trails but you might consider hiking this as an out and back along the canyon rim only.
+We are huge fans of loop trails, but you might consider hiking this as an out and back along the canyon rim only.
 The left half of loop was ok but not epic.
-You didn’t have the canyon feel or the epic view of the other sections of this trail.
+You didn’t have the canyon feel or the classic view of the other sections of this trail.
 I would be tempted to double up on the epic views.

 This is a short, out and back trail that allows you to explore the only meadow ecosystem in the park that ends at a small catfish pond.
 You can fish without a license and even borrow a pole from the interpretive center if you forgot yours.
 In the summer, this is a great place to gather berries.